newrelic/developer-website/README.md

 ## 📝 Unit Tests

 To run the unit tests, run `npm test` in the terminal.
-If you would like to have the tests automatically re-run, use `npm run test:watch`.
+If you want to have the tests automatically re-run, use `npm run test:watch`.